-What is Javelin thrower’s elbow?
+What is a Javelin thrower’s elbow?

 Javelin Thrower’s Elbow occurs when the medial ulnar collateral ligament (UCL) of the elbow is sprained.
 Javelins Thrower’s Elbow is an overuse injury.